Chapter 3 Certified Supplier Guidebook

 - Proof of PUCO certification

-- A completed registration and credit application, and appropriate attachments
+- A completed registration and credit application

 - Submission of the registration fee as defined in the tariff